rinaadili/e-commerce-backend/README.md

 ## Postman Collection

-The link to the Postman Collection where you can find all the endpoints is [here](https://api.postman.com/collections/18622322-2bf0cccb-f882-4abc-a8e1-1ffa496633b6?access_key=PMAT-01HXPRP5PE7PSV5W4EWSS5ZQ0H).
+I have provided a Postman Collection that contains the endpoints for the application.
+You can import the collection into Postman and test the endpoints.

 ### Creating a product